tinko26/ao/docs/api/src/ao_sys/ao_queue4ptr.h.md

 };
 ```

+This type represents a queue for pointers.
 It consists of the following members.

 | `heap` | The heap storing the pointers. |
 | `insert` | The list of tasks attempting to insert a pointer into the queue. |